Your Privacy Rights

 - phone number

-- financial information to determine credit worthiness
+- financial, credit, billing and account information to determine credit worthiness

 How do we collect your personal information?